sara-nl/griddocs/README.md

 instructions for setting up your environment for building the documentation.

+* The Grid documentation page is: http://doc.grid.surfsara.nl/
+* The readthedocs overview page is: https://readthedocs.org/projects/grid-documentation/

 When changes are commited using Git and pushed to the correct GitHub repository, the documentation is automatically rebuild and published by readthedocs.org.

 ## Overview